SjoerdDevelops/vscode-setup-for-unity-development/01_Creating_UML_diagrams_using_PlantUML.md

 Some useful features of the Diagram Preview:
 - It auto updates whenever the contents of the file change.
 - You can pan and zoom using common mouse, keyboard, and touchpad inputs.

-## Troubleshooting
-### Error: Path to the Graphviz Install Exe not found
-A common error that occurs when installing PlantUML using Chocolatey is depicted in the image below:\